Stop the Massachusetts Chainsaw Massacre

 After Clearcut and After Dam Breach”, Nov, 2008

-“The Massachusetts Division of Fisheries and Wildlife is responsible for the
+“The Massachusetts Division of Fisheries and Wildlife is responsible for the conservation - including restoration,

-and wildlife resources for the benefit and enjoyment of the public.
+protection and management – of fish and wildlife resources for the benefit and enjoyment of the public.
 DFW Website

 Google Earth “Before” photo of large, un-fragmented, interior forest